ChloeL-E/little-pont-msp4/README.md

 6. From the heroku dashboard of the new app, click on "Deploy" > "Deployment method" and select Github
 7. Confirm the link to the correct GitHub repository
 8. In the heroku dashboard for the application. click on the "settings" > "Reveal Config Vars"
-9. Set the following Config Vars:
+9. Ensure these config vars in the final setup:

 | Key                   | Value             |
 |-----------------------|-------------------|